Neighbour Day 2022

 Mental Health and Wellbeing resources

-Including tips sheets to help with loneliness
+Including a tip sheet to help with loneliness

 A broad range of individuals and organisations continue to actively show support for Neighbour Day.
 Throughout the years, these collaborations have greatly contributed to community awareness, as well as a sustained reduction in loneliness.